HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 #### Ion Cannon Frigates
 * Ion Cannon Research:
     * Cost 1000->1700
-    * Time 50->120 (same timing, considering the capital ship chassis research buff)
+    * Time 90->120 (same timing, considering the capital ship chassis research buff)
 * Cost 900->800
 * Build Time 73->60
 * Weapon:
-    * Damage vs frigates 1.12->0.85 (they still beat Hiigaran ion frigates with 10% Armor left.
-This was a big oversight in balance testing the 2.0 patch.)
     * Accuracy vs corvettes 0.24->0.08
     * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)